-Where the efficiency can be approximated from the curves provided.
+• the efficiency can be approximated from the curves provided.

-8.2.2.9 Inductance Value
+8.2.1.2.8 Inductance Value

 The first question we are usually asked is: "How small can I make the inductor?" (because they are the largest sized component and usually the most costly).
-The answer is not simple and involves tradeoffs in performance.
-Larger inductors mean less inductor ripple current, which typically means less output voltage ripple (for a given size of output capacitor).
-Larger inductors also mean more load power can be delivered because the energy stored during each switching cycle is:
+The answer is not simple and involves trade-offs in performance.
+More inductance means less inductor ripple current and less output voltage ripple (for a given size of output capacitor).
+More inductance also means more load power can be delivered because the energy stored during each switching cycle is:

-$$E = L/2 \times (Ip)^2 \tag{5}$$
+$$E = L/2 \times (lp)^2$$